Checkpoint Inhibitors & Advanced Cancers: A Healthcare Professional's Guide

 Opdivo: Dosing, Uses and Side Effects

-Since 2014, Opdivo (nivolumab) has been approved for numerous different types of cancer:
+Since 2014, Opdivo (nivolumab) has been approved for numerous different types of cancer, including:

 - Metastatic melanoma; also in combination with Yervoy (ipilimumab) for BRAF V600 wild-type melanoma and for advanced melanoma across BRAF status